baudisgroup/segment-liftover/manual.md

 ```
 -f, --file_indexing
 ```
-Traversing a large or complex directry may take hours to complete.
+Traversing a large or complex directory may take hours to complete.
 With this option, the program will stop after generating the indexing file which is saved as ```./logs/fileList.log```.
-This is particularly useful for paralell running.
+This is particularly useful for parallel running.

 ### start from an index file
 ```